WeWork’s Adam Neumann steps down as CEO – TechCrunch

 WeWork’s co-founder and chief executive officer Adam Neumann has stepped down as CEO and will serve as non-executive chairman of the board, the company confirmed in a press release Tuesday following a report from The Wall Street Journal.
-WeWork’s vice chairman Sebastian Gunningham, as well as the company’s president & chief operating officer Artie Minson will serve as co-CEOs.
+WeWork’s vice chairman Sebastian Gunningham and the company’s president and chief operating officer Artie Minson will serve as co-CEOs.

 The eclectic executive has faced increasing pressure to relinquish his throne after another report from the WSJ highlighted his drug use and desires to become Israel’s prime minister, among other strange behaviors.